AGEORGIOU4/rest-api/README.md

 # To execute run the following commands

-1. npm init
-2. npm install express --save
+1. npm install express --save
-3. npm install sqlite3
-4. npm install sequelize --save
-5. npm install sqlite3-transactions

-node .
+2. node .

 # The file does not contain a db.
 To create and test the API CALLS follow the instructions below